sophiestephenson/cs740_assignment2/README.md

 version of) the system yourself!
 Choose one of the papers either from our reading list or below, and create a small program to demonstrate the key idea or part of the system.
 If you are interested in choosing another paper, please discuss with the instructor first.

+Used a lot of stuff on here to get it to work: https://mailman.stanford.edu/pipermail/mininet-discuss/2014-June/004663.html

+thank you very much to https://github.com/iwalsh/244proj/blob/master/hedera.py